Can Hostage International help non British Organisation?

-The amount of media attention a kidnapping receives is different in each case.
+The amount of media attention that a kidnap or arbitrary detention receives is different in each case.
 Some cases do not receive media coverage at all, while others do.
-It will depend on the nature of the kidnapping, who has been taken, the amount of publicity put out by the kidnappers and whether your family or employer decided to go to the media or not during the incident.
-The media can learn about kidnap incidents from a range of sources, including family members, your employer, government statements and locals who may have witnessed or gained information about the incident.
+It will depend on the nature of the hostage situation, who has been taken, the amount of publicity put out by those holding the hostage and whether your family or employer decided to go to the media or not during the incident.
+The media can learn about hostage incidents from a range of sources, including family members, your employer, government statements and locals who may have witnessed or gained information about the incident.

-Where co-hostages are still in captivity, you should always inform and consult the people who are managing the negotiations or other resolution before approaching the media, as they have a full picture of communications and background information.
+Where co-hostages are still in captivity, you should always inform and consult the people who are managing the negotiations or other resolution before approaching the media, as they should have a better picture of communications and background information.

 You may be approached by journalists.
 Reputable journalists and media professionals will explain what they are after and allow you to ask questions and come back to them in your own time.
 Others, who do not share your interests, might put unnecessary pressure on you or try to convince you to give them your story in exchange for exclusive information.
 Do not feel pressured to give your story to any journalists and vet the credibility of all approaches.
 If you are unsure about whether to give your story, keep a record of the journalistâs contact details so you can reach out to them when you are clear about your final decision.

 Journalists will want a lot of information from you, ranging from family life and employment information to the incident and how you are all coping, as well as your opinion on how the incident is being managed by government and other organisations.
-Because of the global and open nature of the media, you must assume that the kidnappers will read published material.
-Try not to include anything that could upset them further or encourage them to kidnap someone again.
+Because of the global and open nature of the media, you must assume that the hostage-takers will read published material.
+Try not to include anything that could upset them further or encourage them to take another person hostage.

 The following ideas might help you to reduce the stress on you and your family from media contact: